refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Conclusion

-In this article, we demonstrated how to set up a Next.js refine project from scratch and how to fetch and render data from an external API using the refine's REST data provider.
+In this article, we demonstrated how to set up a Next.js Refine project from scratch and how to fetch and render data from an external API using the Refine's REST data provider.
 Then we looked at how to turn our application into a **PWA** using a JSON manifest.

-The purpose of this tutorial is to give you a headstart with refine and its ecosystem.
-Visit documentations to learn more about refine and how to use it to build complex applications.
+The purpose of this tutorial is to give you a headstart with Refine and its ecosystem.
+Visit documentations to learn more about Refine and how to use it to build complex applications.

 ## Project source code